UBC-MDS/credit_default_prediction_group_20/README.md

 Apart from this, please ensure the following are installed:

+- Chrome (the conda environment creation will fail if chrome is missing)
 - Python 3.10.6 and packages listed [here](https://github.com/UBC-MDS/credit_default_prediction_group_20/blob/main/environment.yaml)
 - Conda 22.9.0
 - R 4.2.2